Congress meets pandemic with masked faces, heavy emotions

 “There is a pent-up demand in this country to get it back to where it was,” he said Thursday.

-Most lawmakers were in no mood to take risks.
+The president does not wear a mask during his daily briefings.
+But on Thursday, most lawmakers were in no mood to take such a risk.

 They made the trip back to Washington to approve the latest coronavirus relief bill, a nearly $500 billion package speeding money to small businesses and hospitals.
 Former member Ileana Ros-Lehtinen, R-Fla., marveled at the sights in the socially distanced chamber.

 “This new normal takes some getting used to,” she tweeted.
 Would the scene, she wondered, “be a curiosity when looked at again years from now?
 Or will it just be the way things will be from now on?”